New Tenure-Track Faculty to Join Department of Computer Science

 Fumeng Yang

 Fumeng Yang’s research explores data-driven computational models, focusing on how individuals and groups perceive, use and develop these models.
 Yang’s work spans probabilistic forecasts and AI techniques such as foundation models.
 She is a researcher in Human-Computer Interaction (HCI) and Visualization.
-Yang earned a Ph.D. in Computer Science from Brown University, an M.Sc. from Tufts University and a B.Eng. from Shandong University.
+She earned a Ph.D. in Computer Science from Brown University, an M.Sc. from Tufts University and a B.Eng. from Shandong University.

 Yang will join the department as an assistant professor in August 2024.